 HERITAGE HIGHLIGHTS: Superb painted medieval roof of the nave

 The nave was rebuilt in Perpendicular style in several stages during the 15th century.
-The king post nave roof is simply stunning, with four bays supported on 5 massive trusses with pierced tracery decoration.
+The king post nave roof is simply stunning, with four bays supported on five massive trusses with pierced tracery decoration.
 Each bay has 4 carved and painted angels.

 A Mason's Revenge

 When the south aisle was being built the mason is said to have quarrelled with the parson and the publican of the village inn where he was lodged.
 The mason took his revenge by carving two grotesques, or hunky-punks as they are known in Somerset, to decorate the parapets.
-The carvings are a monter, representing the parson, and a monkey to caricature the publican.
+The carvings are a monster, representing the parson, and a monkey to caricature the publican.
 A pair of village gossips are represented by two cats!

 Just outside the churchyard is the handsome medieval village cross, erected in the late 15th century.
-The cross originally stood in the churchyard, but was moved to its present site in 1781.
+The cross originally stood in the churchyard but was moved to its present site in 1781.